-Public Hearings
+Public hearings

 The HPC is obliged to hold hearings in the home country of the registrant concerned.
-Most of our hearings took place at the HPC's offices in London.
-However in 2005-2006 hearings also took place in Belfast, Birmingham, Cardiff.
-Chester, Durham, Edinburgh, Ipswich Glasgow, Leeds, Bristol.
-Llandudno, Newcastle, Nottingham, Manchester and York.
+Previously, most of our hearings took place at the HPC's offices in London.
+However in 2005-2006 hearings also took place in Belfast, Birmingham, Bristol, Cardiff, Chester, Durham, Edinburgh, Ipswich Glasgow, Leeds, Llandudno, Manchester, Newcastle, Nottingham, and York.

-One of the reasons why we hold our hearings in regional centres around the United Kingdom is to ensure that our tribunals are as accessible as possible to those that may have course to attend one of our hearings - this in particular relates to the registrant concerned and any witnesses that are required to attend.
-We appreciate that giving evidence is a difficult experience so our processes are designed to make the experience smoother.
+One of the reasons why we hold our hearings in regional centres around the United Kingdom is to ensure that our tribunals are as accessible as possible to those that may need to attend - this in particular relates to the registrant concerned and any witnesses that are required to attend.
+We appreciate that giving evidence is a difficult experience so our processes are designed to make the situation as smooth as possible.

 We normally hold our hearings in public, as this is required by the Health Professions Order.
-However, we can hold a hearing in private if the panel is satisfied that, in the interest of justice or for the protection of the private life of the health professional, the complainant, any person giving evidence or of any patient or client, the public should be excluded from all or part of the hearing.
-If a hearing is held in private, we are still obliged to announce the decision, and any order made in relation to the case, in public.
+However, we can hold a hearing in private if the panel is satisfied that, in the interest of justice or for the protection of the private life of the health professional, the complainant, any person giving evidence or any patient or client, the public should be excluded from all or part of the hearing.
+If a hearing is held in private, we are still obliged to announce in public the decision, and any order made in relation to the case.
 In cases where the decision is well founded, we publish this information on our website.

-We generally issue press releases after a hearing in all cases except for those concerning Health.
+We generally issue press releases after a hearing in all cases except for those concerning health.